trojanhorser/sphinx/source/buttons.rst

 exit
 ~~~~~~

-Exit button definiton is below:
+Exit button html code example and how it is rendered is shown below:

 .. code-block:: html